buddyroo30/canvasxpress_gen/README.md

 - *"Scatter plot of hwy vs cty colored by drv"*
 - *"Area graph of hwy with title 'Highway MPG Distribution'"*

-**Note**: This web interface is for development and testing.
+**Note**: This web interface is a quick and easy way to see the system in action and confirm it's working.
 The production interface is integrated directly into CanvasXpress.

 ## 🔗 Connecting to CanvasXpress